 PEERE International Conference on Peer Review 2020

-The 2nd PEERE International Conference on Peer Review 2020 will be celebrated as a fully open virtual event on 29 September – 1 October 2020.
+The 2nd PEERE International Conference on Peer Review 2020 is a fully open virtual event to be celebrated on 30 September – 1 October 2020

 2 December 2019: Abstract & paper submission deadline (extended)